kbherin/flatter-xml/README.md

                 .setRecordTag("employee")                       // Inferred if not provided
                 .setDelimiter("|")                              // Defaults to ","
                 .setCascadePolicy("XSD")                        // Defaults to NONE
-                .setXsdFiles("emp.xsd,contact.xsd".split(","))  // Optional, but preferrable
+                .setRecordCascadeFieldsSeq(yamlFile1)           // Optionally define fields to cascade in a YAML .setRecordOutputFieldsSeq(yamlFile2)            // Optionally define output fields in a YAML .setXsdFiles("emp.xsd,contact.xsd".split(","))  // Optional, but preferrable
                 .createFlattenXml();
     flattener.parseFlatten();